 October 5, The Iwo Jima is currently underway in the Atlantic Ocean conducting routine training in preparation for the upcoming deployment early next year.

-October 28, USS Iwo Jima ARG is currently participating in Amphibious Squadron 8 (PHIBRON 8)/Marine Expeditionary Unit Integration Training (PMINT), with the 24th MEU, Oct.
-24-Nov.
+October 28, USS Iwo Jima ARG is currently underway for Amphibious Squadron (PHIBRON) 8/Marine Expeditionary Unit Integration Training (PMINT), with the 24th MEU, from Oct.
+24 through Nov.
 3.

 November 30, The Amphibious Ready Group recently departed Norfolk for Composite Training Unit Exercise (COMPTUEX).

 February 28, Capt.
-Grady T. Banister relieved Capt.
+Grady T. Banister, III relieved Capt.
 Thomas J. Chassee as CO of the LHD 7 during a change-of-command ceremony aboard the ship at Norfolk.